 9] FB Purity

-This is a useful extension for you if you are an avid Facebook user.
-It lets you clean up and customize your Facebook by filtering out all the spam messages, spam applications, and other annoying message types.
+This is a useful extension for avid Facebook users.
+It lets you clean up and customize your Facebook by filtering out spam messages, spam applications, and other annoying content.
 You can check out all the hidden messages just by clicking on the F.B Purity button on your web browser.
 Get it here.

 10] Advanced Tab Killer

 This extension allows you to quickly close tabs on the left or right of the current.
-It is a handy add-on especially designed to provide users with a means of closing all the tabs next to the active one.
-The pop-up slider of the extension lets you move either to the left or to the right and have all the tabs in that direction closed instantly.
+It is a handy add-on designed to let users close all tabs except the active one.
+The extension’s pop-up slider lets you move left or right, closing all tabs in that direction instantly.

-Note: This extension doesn’t exist anymore.
+Note: This extension no longer exists.
 In place of this, you can use a similar Opera extension named TabKiller.

-Opera has quickly gained popularity because of its good response time and its extensions.
+Opera has quickly gained popularity for its fast response times and extensions.
 These Opera extensions provide you with a speedy, clutter-free and clean experience.

-Do let us know if you have some favorite Opera extensions which have not found mentioned here.
+Do let us know if you have any favorite Opera extensions that are not mentioned here.

 Are there Addons for Opera?

-Yes, there are tons of free add-ons or extensions available for the Opera browser.
-Just like Google Chrome and Firefox, Opera browser also comes with its own Opera add-ons store that you can access from addons.opera.com.
+Yes, there are many free add-ons and extensions available for the Opera browser.
+Like Google Chrome and Firefox, the Opera browser also includes its own Opera add-ons store, accessible at addons.opera.com.
 You can search for add-ons and browse extensions by categories which include Privacy & Security, Productivity, Sidebar, Developer Tools, Accessibility, etc. Apart from using add-ons available on the Opera add-ons store, you can also install Chrome extensions on the Opera browser so you will have endless extensions to use.

 Where does Opera store extensions?